DarkZor70/Q-bot-afk/README.md

 ### Local Machine
   1. Edit the bot's information and functions in settings.json
   2. Open cmd
-  3. Type the command "node bot.js" or activated Start.bat
+  3. Type the command `node bot.js` or activated Start.bat

 ### Replit
   1. Edit the bot's information and functions in settings.json